-The first paraiba tourmaline gemstone were discovered, in the mines of Brazilian state of Paraiba.
+The first paraiba tourmaline gemstone were discovered, in the mines of Brazilian state of Paraiba, Cuprian-Elbaite of “neon-colours”.
 Similar discoveries were found in Africa, Mozambique and subsequently Nigeria, Oyo.
+Not just the popular bluish-green shade, paraiba exist in purple, violet and green.
 Till date, these are the only source for paraiba tourmaline, where they are rich in copper content.

 One-of-a-kind Neon Paraiba

 Rough paraiba tourmalines can only be found in tiny veins that are as fine as pencils.
 The intensive method of mining, which required manual tools like wedges and hammers to prevent damages to the crystals, as compared to machinery assistance.
 This is why it make paraiba tourmaline so valuable and rare, known as one of the rarest gemstones in the world.
 They come with many natural inclusion such as bubble and needle-like.
 Due to the neon appearance and fine brilliance, such inclusion is tolerable in the market.

 Brazil paraiba tourmaline with good clarity and electric-neon colour is priced more than diamonds.
 They are such rare that only one is mined from Brazil for every 10,000 diamonds.

 Tourmaline has variety of colours, creating different shade and hue, determine by the chemical composition.
 In the world of tourmaline gemstone, different colour have inspired their own trade names;